Epithelioid Mesothelioma

 There are four stages of epithelial pleural mesothelioma, with stage 1 being the least advanced and stage 4 indicating the cancer is metastatic (reaching many other parts of the body).

-While stage 1 is the easiest to treat and has the best prognosis, you may be able to live a long time with any stage depending on your treatment plan.
+Staging helps determine patients’ prognosis and treatment plans.
+While stage 1 is the easiest to treat, you may be able to live longer with any stage of epithelioid mesothelioma with medical care.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.